Belize is open for tourism to all countries (including the USA). Submitting a negative COVID test on arrival is required.

 The following stringent safety measures will be required when Belize re-opens:

-All those entering the country must have taken and passed a Covid-19 test within 72 hours of arriving in Philip Goldson International Airport.
+- All those entering the country must have taken a Covid-19 test within 72 hours of arriving in Philip Goldson International Airport.

 These measures are in addition to the common-sense precautions all travelers should be taking such as wearing masks and washing their hands.

 For the most up to date information, please visit the Ministry of Health Belize website or contact your embassy in Belize.